 There was no outlook written for Chris Prosinski in 2017.
 Check out the latest news below for more on his current fantasy value.

 Chris Prosinski Contract Information:

-Signed a one-year contract with the Bears in March of 2017.
+Released by the Bears in December of 2017.

 To instantly reveal our fantasy analysis of every player – including Chris Prosinski – simply subscribe now.